ELACHISTIDAE

 Two weeks later and I managed to rear this parasitic wasp from the above cocoon.
 It's a male Pholetesor viminetorum, which is a parasitoid of several Elachista species.
 Identification courtesy of Dick Askew.

-38.024 Sweet-grass Miner (Elachista poae) pupa, Apr.11th 2012.
-Found in Reed Sweet-grass in the canal at Copley.
-A blackish pupa which was originally enclosed in a whitish cocoon.
+38.024 Sweet-grass Miner (Elachista poae) pupa found on Reed Sweet-grass in the canal at Copley on Apr.
+11th 2012.
+It was originally enclosed in a whitish cocoon.

 38.024 Sweet-grass Miner (Elachista poae), Apr.
 20th 2012.
 After 10 days this emerged from the pupa illustrated above.
 One of the most satisfying aspects of rearing leaf miners is being able to contribute to sites such as UK leaf miners and UK moths such as here: http://ukmoths.org.uk/show.php?id=6671